plan4hub/yoda/docs/MANUAL.md

 The title of the issue used in the release note may be optionally overwritten using another special "> RNT" notation.
 In this case, the next line is taken instead as the issue title.

+A special "Known Issues" Release note list can also be generated (similar to the normal Release Note).
+What is special here is the selection of issues.
+Here issues are taken from all repository Milestone *if* they have a Known Issues Label set, default "Q - Known Issue".

-URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, milestone, additionaldata, rnlabeltypes.
+URL arguments accepted are: owner, repo, estimate (noissues, inbody, or inlabels), user, token, tentative, inprogress, milestone, additionaldata, rnlabeltypes, rnskiplabel, rnknownlabel.

 *Note*: startdate, duedate, capacity are taken from milestone/projects respectively.